hnhx/user.js/README.md

 ## About this user.js

-This user.js aims at disabling all Firefox telemetry (spyware), it also hardens the browser and replaces the spyware search engines with privacy respecting ones.
+This user.js aims at disabling all Firefox telemetry (spyware), it also hardens the browser, installs uBlock Origin and replaces the spyware search engines with privacy respecting ones.

 <br>